Gremlins 2: Bat Gremlin Movie Prop

 Introduction

-The Bat Gremlin’s design stands apart from every other creature in the film, with its origins tracing back to the early R&D phase at Rick Baker’s Cinovation Studios.
-Tom Hester developed one of the initial concepts for a “generic Gremlin,” which eventually got turned into the Bat Gremlin design.
-In an early behind-the-scenes photo, Tom can be seen holding one of these prototypes.
+The Bat Gremlin’s origins trace back to the early research and development phase at Rick Baker’s Cinovation Studios.
+Artist Tom Hester was responsible for one of the initial concepts for a generic gremlin, which later evolved into the foundation for the Bat Gremlin’s final form.
+In early behind-the-scenes photos, Hester can be seen holding one of these prototype sculpts—an early glimpse at the creature’s distinctive silhouette that would eventually take flight as one of the film’s most ambitious and technically complex creations.

-The Bat Gremlin is one of the most iconic and complex creatures in Gremlins 2, brought to life through a mix of puppetry, animatronics, and visual effects.
-According to actor Dick Miller, as many as four different Bat Gremlin puppets were created for various shots throughout the film.
-Throughout this article, we'll be going over the various styles of puppets including the "flying Bat" in our collection.
+The Bat Gremlin is one of the most iconic and technically ambitious creatures in Gremlins 2: The New Batch, realized through an intricate combination of puppetry, animatronics, and visual effects.
+According to actor Dick Miller, as many as four distinct Bat Gremlin puppets were created for different shots throughout the film, each tailored for a specific range of motion or on-set requirement.
+Some were designed purely for close-up detail, while others incorporated elaborate wing mechanisms for flight simulation.
+Throughout this article, we’ll take a closer look at the various styles of Bat Gremlin puppets used in production—including the impressive “flying Bat” version now part of our collection.

-In the Bat Gremlin’s first appearance, a brown Gremlin drinks the bat formula, triggering a dramatic transformation.
-The scene features a wide full-body shot of a puppet known as the “Matt” Gremlin, with blue-screened stop-motion wings unfurling behind him.
-This version appears to be a brown pole-arm puppet, designed to achieve a clean, unobstructed full-body view without revealing elbow rods or puppeteers.
-A hole was likely cut into the wall behind the puppet to discreetly route the telemetric control cables, while the animated wings were optically composited in post-production.
+In the Bat Gremlin’s first appearance, a brown Gremlin drinks the experimental bat serum, triggering a dramatic transformation sequence.
+The scene features a wide full-body shot of a puppet known internally as the “Matt” Gremlin, with blue-screened stop-motion wings unfurling behind him in post-production.
+This version appears to be a brown pole-arm puppet, engineered to provide a clean, unobstructed view of the full body without exposing elbow rods or puppeteers.
+To achieve this seamless effect, the production team likely cut a hole into the wall behind the puppet to discreetly route the telemetric control cables—allowing the physical performance and the animated wings to blend convincingly through optical compositing.

-The next dramatic reveal shot presents the Bat Gremlin in all his glory.
-If you look closely, he’s standing in the exact same position as the previous, entirely different-style Gremlin—suggesting the filmmakers likely reused the existing hole in the back wall to route cables for the new puppet.
+The next dramatic reveal presents the Bat Gremlin in full view, showcasing his newly sprouted wings and menacing silhouette.
+Interestingly, if you compare this shot to the earlier transformation scene, he’s standing in the exact same position as the previous, entirely different-style Gremlin.
+This continuity strongly suggests that the filmmakers reused the same set setup and cable routing hole in the back wall—repurposing the space to accommodate the upgraded, fully realized Bat Gremlin puppet.

-The animatronic Bat Gremlin seen in the laboratory scene was likely a pole-arm style puppet, supported by a large rod extending from its back and operated by multiple puppeteers positioned behind the gray wall.
-Facial expressions, along with eye and ear movements, would have been controlled via a 1989-era computer system.
+The animatronic Bat Gremlin featured in the laboratory sequence was most likely a pole-arm style puppet, supported by a heavy rod extending from its back and operated by multiple puppeteers stationed behind the gray lab wall.
+This setup allowed for full-body movement and flight simulation while keeping the performers completely out of frame.
+The puppet’s facial expressions, eye articulation, and ear movement were controlled through a 1989-era computer system, a hallmark of Rick Baker’s advanced animatronic workflow at Cinovation Studios.

-Once the Bat Gremlin wraps up his escape from the lab, the stop-motion model transitions into the full-scale telemetric "flying" Bat Gremlin puppet for attacking Mr. Futterman—now part of our collection.
-This remarkable puppet was created to capture aerial shots requiring a life-sized Bat Gremlin in flight, while also providing a practical reference for actors Dick Miller and Jackie Joseph to interact with on set.
+Once the Bat Gremlin completes his dramatic escape from the laboratory, the stop-motion model transitions seamlessly into the full-scale telemetric “flying” Bat Gremlin puppet—the very piece now housed in our collection.
+This remarkable build was engineered to capture the sweeping aerial shots of the creature attacking Mr. Futterman, while also providing a tangible, life-sized reference for actors Dick Miller and Jackie Joseph to physically interact with on set.

-If you look closely, this version of the Bat Gremlin has all its control mechanisms routed through the ears, which is why it’s typically only shown from the upper face down on screen.
-Despite that limited camera angle, the puppet was fully built to move its feet, flap its wings, open and close its mouth, and scratch Mr. Futterman's forehead.
+If you look closely, this flying version of the Bat Gremlin has all of its control mechanisms routed through the ears, which explains why it’s typically filmed from the upper face downward during the attack sequence.
+Despite that limited camera framing, the puppet was fully functional, capable of moving its feet, flapping its wings, opening and closing its mouth, and even scratching Mr. Futterman’s forehead on cue.

 Tim Lawrence on top, Steve Sleap holding the wings, with Joe Dante, Tom Hester, Rick Baker and other various crew on the bottom.